 Whatever the case may be, if you’ve been hurt on the job or suffer a disease because of your work exposure over time, workers compensation provides a system of benefits to help you get back on track.

 After suffering a workplace injury, you need to know your rights.
 Contact the experienced workers’ compensation attorneys at the Frickey Law Firm today online or at 303-237-7373 to discuss your case for free.
-We proudly serve clients throughout Colorado, including Denver, Boulder and Lakewood.
+Our workplace accident attorneys proudly serve clients throughout Colorado, including Denver, Boulder and Lakewood.

 Fighting for Working Coloradans